dparksports/QR-Marker-for-Apple-Vision-Pro/README.md

 Reads a Wifi Password QR Code from a Mac, a Windows or a Linux, so you don't have to type a long wifi password

+1) Point your laptop camera to the Wifi QR Code
+2) Once it is scanned, it generates a text file called restored.txt

 ```sh
 git clone https://github.com/dparksports/wifi_qrcode_reader/